SBB Ae 6/6: The prototypes

 The series locomotives 11403-11520 were delivered from 1955 to 1966.
 They first replaced the Ae 4/7 and later the newer Ae 4/6.

 For about 20 years, practically all heavy freight and passenger trains on the Gotthard route were hauled by this locomotive.

-Namings
+Numbering and namings

 Locomotive namings were a feature introduced to Switzerland with the Ae 6/6, a custom adopted from Britain.
-All Ae 6/6 were decorated with a coat of arms of cantons or communes.
+All Ae 6/6 were decorated with a coat of arms, either of one of the 26 cantons or a Swiss commune.
 They were grand events at the time, and every canton was proud to get its "own" Ae 6/6.
 Locomotives 11426 to 11520 got coats of arms of communes.

-The names for the Ae 6/6 are:
+Only those with canton names had additional chrome embellishments.